 And lastly, speaking of flowers and nature, Michigan has some of the most beautiful state parks in the Midwest.

-Visiting in the Spring means exploring wildflower hikes and trails, and other beautiful Spring sites such as Sleeping Bear Dunes National Lakeshore, Loda Lake National Wildflower Sanctuary, and Pictured Rocks National Lakeshore.
+Visiting in the Spring means exploring wildflower hikes, trails, and other beautiful Spring sites such as Sleeping Bear Dunes National Lakeshore, Loda Lake National Wildflower Sanctuary, and Pictured Rocks National Lakeshore.

-The Ultimate Midwest Spring Break Destinations and Route
+BONUS: The Ultimate Midwest Spring Break Destinations and Routes

 So maybe you’ve made it this far, and you realize that there are some pretty cool and unique things to explore in the Midwest for Spring Break.